 The first was by my cousin, who in front of my other cousins, said something along the lines of "Those skinny jeans aren't the ones for you, you know".
 I have long, slim legs.
 It tapped back into all the "skinny" comments I'd get as a kid.

 The second was by the father of the guy a cousin of mine married, this time something along the lines of "Haven't you been eating anything?"

-I find it incredible how the Indian culture has such judgemental, and unhealthy, views of what it means to be "healthy".
+I find it incredible how society/cultures have such judgemental, and unhealthy, views of what it means to be "healthy".
 I don't know where it comes from, probably from being skinny having connotations of poverty (and being 'bigger' being synonymous with affluence), but grandparents - and all of those who grew up in Indian - have brought these views over with them, and passed them down to their children, and their children's children.

 Well, I am by grandparents' children's child.
 And, for one, the buck is stopping here.
 But that's not the point of this post.

 I could go on about all of the ridiculous stuff - views and behaviours - that I've come across.
 Stuff which I never quite believed as a child, and gradually realised just how ridiculous it was.
 I could talk about the sheer irony of naming and shaming someone who is slim/athletic (not to blow my own trumpet, but I workout and/or do yoga every week, don't you know; and yet it's me that's picked out, and not the various protruding guts that were surrounding me in the Sikh temple that day... and the ones that you'll find most days).

 But the point I wanted to make was this.
 Children and teens and young adults and old adults are exposed to these sorts of judgements and opinions all of the time.
 I was dealing with my own perceived body limitations at that age, without being subjected to this stuff.